JasonLrh/NRF24L01_STM32_HAL/README.md

 how to develop
 ---------
-> I think , as a developer , you must know know it
+> I think , as a developer , you must know it